whscienceteacher/whscienceteacher.github.io/README.md

 [Zodiac Location](/zodiac/locations/#lines) - **Space** - The Earth and Moon orbit with lines drawn in so students can see how the zodiac signs are defined.
 I have students look up their sun and moon sign and then take a screenshot showing the location of the Earth and Moon at the time of their birth.
 Also available in a version [without lines.](/zodiac/locations/)

+[Blood Splatter](https://whscience.org/bloodsplatter/) - **Forensics** - Simple simulated version of a blood splatter lab to get students thinking about basic independent and dependent variables.
+Has random variation in it.

+[Timing Investigation](https://whscience.org/timinginvestigation/) - **Other** - A few years ago I used this as a first investigation.
+I asked student to time how long it takes the dot to get from one line to another and be as accurate as possible.
+We discussed different approaches and collectively  clarified the goal.

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.